Benizao1980/ICassigner/README.md

 ---

-## What ICassigner does (and does not do)
+## What `ICassigner` does (and does not do)

 **It does:**
 - keep all existing IC labels unchanged
-- use the core genome tree as the primary lineage definition
+- use the core genome tree as the primary lineage framework
 - assign ICs only when there is strong local phylogenetic support
 - leave ambiguous isolates as `UA` by design
 - provide cross-checks against MLST and clustering-based structure